 Chief Executive Officer, Stephanie Miller

 Stephanie takes a vision and makes it reality through collaboration and sound strategic planning.
 She is responsible for the leadership, planning, implementation and monitoring of all aspects of The Delores Project to ensure efficient operations, trauma-informed program delivery, fiscal responsibility and staff development.
 Stephanie is also committed to the organization’s mission to provide a place where guests and residents feel supported and empowered as they begin to move on their paths towards stability.
 She brings over 23 years of leadership and clinical experience, and most recently served as the Vice President & COO for a nonprofit organization that provides subsidized housing, housing support services, case management, mental health, and substance abuse treatment programs.
 Her core values are deeply rooted in social justice and servant leadership, and believe that every person deserves dignity, respect, and equal access to critical resources such as housing, healthcare, education, and employment.
 Stephanie joined The Delores Project in April 2019.

 Community Engagement Director, Sierra Trujillo

 Sierra joined The Delores Project in April of 2013.
-Sierra is responsible for maintaining the operational performance of the organization, managing volunteer engagement and gifts in-kind.
+She is responsible for maintaining the operational performance of the organization, managing volunteer engagement, community outreach and gifts in-kind.
 Before joining The Delores Project, Sierra was a regular volunteer at TDP.
 Her work experience includes skills from the service industry, law, and non-profit public policy arenas.
-She studied Political Science at the University of Colorado Denver.
+She studied Political Science and History at the University of Colorado Denver.
 A native to Colorado, Sierra enjoys the outdoors, live music and spending time with her family.

 Business & Finance Director, Diana Adams